 They're doing everything we can to sabotage our effort to conduct war against this enemy.

-A movement liberalism that has consistently sided with education unions instead of American children, especially poor children.
+A movement, liberalism that has consistently sided with education unions instead of American children, especially poor children.

 It seems to me, if you're on the fence out there, and if you're going to be selecting a party to govern America, what matters most is the public sense of ideology that informs a particular political party.

-And if if the liberals are doing anything to recommend them to a vast majority of Americans, I can't see it.
+And if the liberals are doing anything to recommend them to a vast majority of Americans, I can't see it.

 I don't know what it is.